zflies/JagerBombers/README.md

       empolyees that work at Steve's Depot Diner with the feature to add a new employee.
-If an employee is selected, a panel of features on the right side of the page will allow the manager to Clock In/Out the employee, View the orders in progress for that server, view the payroll/hours of that server, and also the option to delete that worker from the system.
-The last feature will allow the manager to generate a report for the day providing a deatailed description of the day.
+If an employee is selected, a panel of features on the right side of the page will allow the manager to Clock In/Out the employee, view the weekly hours worked of that server, and also the option to delete that worker from the system.
+The last featur will allow the manager to generate a report for the day providing a deatailed description of the day.